-So wine professionals can focus and build their knowledge on wine, with effect from the 31st January 2020 WSET will be removing the spirits element from the WSET Level 2 Award in Wines and Spirits course e.g. it will be known as WSET Level 2 Award in Wines.
-The existing WSET Level 2 Award in Wines and Spirits will be permanently withdrawn in January 2020 and resits will only be available until July 2020.
+So wine professionals can focus and build their knowledge on wine, with effect from the 31st January 2020, WSET removed the spirits element from the WSET Level 2 Award in Wines and Spirits course.
+It is now known as the WSET Level 2 Award in Wines.
+Students interested in gaining knowledge on spirits, please see either our WSET Level 1 Award in Spirits ONLINE or WSET Level 2 Award in Spirits ONLINE.

 Are you an enthusiast who would love to learn more about wines yet you just don’t have the time to commit yourself to attending classroom courses?
 If the answer’s ‘Yes’, then perhaps the online option is for you.